-Jennifer was born in Kentucky.
+Jennifer Carpenter is an American actress who was born in Kentucky.
 Her mother is Catherine Mitchell and her father is Robert Carpenter.

 She attended St. Raphael the Archangel and then the Sacred Heart Academy.
 During her last two years of high school, she studied drama at the Walden Theatre in Louisville, Kentucky.
 She then trained at the Juilliard School in New York City.
 In 2002, before she graduated, she made her Broadway debut in the revival of Arthur Miller's "The Crucible", starring Liam Neeson and Laura Linney.

 Her breakthrough film role was as "Emily Rose" in The Exorcism of Emily Rose.
 She won a MTV Movie Award for "Best Frightened Performance" and a Hollywood Life Breakthrough Award.
 She was also named "Breakout Performer" at the 2006 Scream Awards.
 In 2011, she starred in the off-Broadway play, "Gruesome Playground Injuries", at Second Stage Theatre.
 In January, 2014, it was announced that Carpenter would star in a new ABC drama Sea of Fire, playing "FBI Agent Leah Pierce", but the show was not picked up to series.